twallema/DENV-serotype-imputation/data/README.md

 + `build_geographic-dataset.py`: A script merging the Brazilian municipalities' geometries, population, population density and environmental characteristics.

-+ `build_dengue-incidence-100k.py`: A script to convert the formatted linelist data in `data/interim/datasus_DENV-linelist` to the total dengue incidence per 100K inhabitants at the municipality level.
++ `build_dengue-incidence-100k.py`: A script to convert the formatted linelist data in `data/interim/datasus_DENV-linelist` to the total dengue incidence per 100K inhabitants at the municipality/immediate/intermediate region level.

++ `build_indexP.py`: A script to aggregate the municipality level index P per month to the immediate and intermediate Brazilian regions.